-Tena Lozano is Chair of the California Jump$tart Coalition.
+Tena Lozano is Vice Chair of the California Jump$tart Coalition.
 In addition, she is responsible for the California & Nevada Credit Union Leagues’ consumer advocacy, media relations, community outreach, international relations, and financial efforts.

 In her role as executive director of the RMJ Foundation, she is responsible for administering and coordinating activities to support the goals and objectives of the Richard Myles Johnson (RMJ) Foundation, which supports youth financial education and continuing education for credit union leaders.
 The Foundation serves credit unions in California and Nevada, and recently launched its signature program, "Bit of Reality," which is a fin, two-and-a-half-hour, hand-on simulation that appeals to teens while giving them a taste of real-world financial realities.